Welcome to PEDRA

-Each dielectric response represents a current path.
-Current along the path is limited by the resistance and blocked a capacitance or inductance.
-To account for non-ideal behavior a power law term is used.
-As the frequency changes one path is blocked and current finds another.
-Features are revealed by their impedance response as a function of sampled frequency.
+Dielectric Responses represents AC current paths.
+Current along a path is limited by the resistance and blocked a capacitance (or inductance).
+As the frequency changes one path is blocked and the current finds another.

-EIS is a powerful, macro-size technique (large ascribed surface area) that is extremely sensitive to micro/nano scale structural details.
-PEDRA offer a unique, fresh approach to EIS.
+EIS is a Powerful, macro-size technique (large ascribed surface area) that is extremely sensitive to micro/nano scale structural details.
+Currently, PEDRA is used for high impedance barrier films, however it could be modified for low impedance applications.

 Services